 - Resident’s responsibility to maintain the unit and pay for negligent damage

-The apartment manager also sets, requests, holds and returns security deposit in line with the federal and state housing regulations.
+The apartment manager also sets, requests, holds and returns security deposits in line with the federal and state housing regulations.

 The Cost of Apartment Property Management